alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 For consignments landing at Heathrow or Gatwick send the certificate to:

 Animal and Plant Health Agency
 10th Floor
 Vista Centre
 50 Salisbury Road
 Hounslow
 TW4 6JQ

 For consignments landing anywhere else send the certificate to:

 Animal and Plant Health Agency
 Room 11GA02
 Sand Hutton
 York
 YO41 1LZ

 If your consignment travelled through another EU member state, the phytosanitary certificate will have been replaced with a ‘plant health movement document’.
 Send that instead.

 ##Importing prohibited plants and soil for research

-If you’re importing certain plants which are banned, you can only bring them into the UK (with a license) for :
+If you’re importing certain plants which are banned, you can only bring them into the UK (with a licence) for :

 * scientific research or trials
 * testing new varieties of plants (varietal selection)